The value of the account, including profit, loss and equity used to keep at market the open trades.

 Refers to the G7 member states, completed with four further countries (Belgium, the Netherlands, Sweden and Switzerland), and aims to coordinate fiscal and monetary policies for the sake of a stable global economic system.

 Stands for Group of Seven, and refers to the worldwide leading industrial nations that meet to discuss global economic issues.
-The G7 members are Canada, France, Italy, Japan, the United Kingdom and the United States.
+The G7 members are Canada, France, Germany, Italy, Japan, the United Kingdom and the United States.

 The Gator Oscillator helps visualize upcoming changes in trends (i.e. the periods in which Alligator Indicator lines widen or narrow down).